Credit default swap: Probability model

 Grouped by cash flow direction (receiving protection and paying premium):

 No-arbitrage model

 In the "no-arbitrage" model proposed by both Duffie, and Hull-White, it is assumed that there is no risk free arbitrage.
 Duffie uses the LIBOR as the risk free rate, whereas Hull and White use US Treasuries as the risk free rate.
 Both analyses make simplifying assumptions (such as the assumption that there is zero cost of unwinding the fixed leg of the swap on default), which may invalidate the no-arbitrage assumption.
 However the Duffie approach is frequently used by the market to determine theoretical prices.

-Under the Duffie construct, the price of a credit default swap can also be derived by calculating the asset swap spread of a bond.
-If a bond has a spread of 100, and the swap spread is 70 basis points, then a CDS contract should trade at 30.
-However, there are sometimes technical reasons why this will not be the case, and this may or may not present an arbitrage opportunity for the canny investor.
-The difference between the theoretical model and the actual price of a credit default swap is known as the basis.